Skip to content

 The following sequence of commands:

-1. Downloads the Ibexa Cloud Platform.sh project from the default environment "production" into a new directory, based on the Platform.sh CLI alias ibexa_cloud defined in introduction.
+1. Downloads the Ibexa Cloud project from the default environment "production" into a new directory (for example my-ddev-project), using the ibexa_cloud command.
 (Replace <project-ID> with the hash of your own project.
 See ibexa_cloud help get for options like selecting another environment).

 2. Configures a new DDEV project.

-10. Gets the content from Platform.sh, both database and binary files by using ddev pull platform feature from the add-on.
+11. Gets the content from Ibexa Cloud, both database and binary files by using ddev pull ibexa-cloud feature from the add-on.

 12. Displays information about the project services.